-We’ve collected 101 of the best trick questions to put your minds to work.
-Remember what makes these tricky is that the obvious answer is usually incorrect.
+We’ve collected 101 of the best trick questions to put your mind to work.
+Remember, what makes these tricky is that the obvious answer is usually incorrect.
 There’s a hidden level of difficulty.
 You’re forced to think beyond your first solution.

-However, the good news is that after taking on a few of these types of riddles, you begin to get the hang of it.
-Make it all the way through our list, and you’ll likely be prepared for just about any stumper.
+However, the good news is that you begin to get the hang of these riddles after taking on a few of these puzzles.
+Make it through our list, and you’ll likely be prepared for just about any stumper.

-If you’re looking for just one or two good brain teasers, our expert panel* has identified the top ten best ones just below.
-But, the more serious players will want to work their way down this whole page.
-Good luck – you just may need it!
+If you’re looking for just one or two good brain teasers, our expert panel* has identified the top ten best ones below.
+But the more serious players will want to work their way down this page.
+Good luck – you may need it!

 1.)
 12 blackbirds sat on the branches of a tree.
-A man shot 1 blackbird with his gun.
+A man shot one blackbird with his gun.
 How many were left on the tree?

 None.
 The rest flew away.

 2.)
 What was the President’s name in 1992?

 The same as it is today.

 3.)
 John’s mother had three children.
 The first child was named April.
 The second child was named May.
 What was the third child’s name?

 4.)
 Before Mount Everest was discovered, which was the highest mountain in the world?